Gayatri-user/Rising-Waters-ML-Flood-Prediction-System/README.md

 ## Acknowledgement

-This project was developed as part of the **IBM SkillsBuild Internship Program** under the guidance of project mentors and faculty coordinators.
+I would like to express my sicere gratitude to **APSCHE, SmartBridge Educational Services Pvt.Ltd. and IBM SkillsBuild** for providing me with the opportunity to undertake this Virtual internship.I am highly thankful to SmartBridge for managing the program seamlessly through the **SmartInternz** portal for providing access to learning tracks  under the guidance of project mentors and faculty coordinators.

 ---